-- 8. The following taxable persons who registered under the act are eligible to apply for ATS subject to approval given by RMC. - (a) All companies located within the Free Industrial Zones (FIZ) as defined under the Free Zone Act 1990 and gazetted under Schedule 2 of the Free Zones Regulations 1991. - (b) All Licensed Manufacturing Warehouse (LMW) operators licensed under Section 65/65A of the Customs Act 1967. - (c) International Procurement Centres (IPCs) and Regional Distribution Centres RDCs) approved by the Malaysian Industrial Development Authority (MIDA). - (d) Toll manufacturers registered under the Approved Toll Manufacturer Scheme (ATMS). - (e) Jewellery manufacturers registered under the Approved Jeweller Scheme. - (f) Companies with turnovers above RM25 million and more than 80% of their supplies made are zero-rated. - (g) Any other person as approved by the Minister.
+- 8. The following taxable persons who registered under the act are eligible to apply for ATS subject to approval given by RMC. - (a) All companies located within the Free Industrial Zones (FIZ) as defined under Section 2 of the Customs Act 1967 and gazetted under Schedule 2 of the Free Zones Regulations 1991. - (b) All Licensed Manufacturing Warehouse (LMW) operators licensed under Section 65/65A of the Customs Act 1967. - (c) International Procurement Centres (IPCs) and Regional Distribution Centres RDCs) approved by the Malaysian Industrial Development Authority (MIDA). - (d) Toll manufacturers registered under the Approved Toll Manufacturer Scheme (ATMS). - (e) Jewellery manufacturers registered under the Approved Jeweller Scheme. - (f) Companies with turnovers above RM25 millions and more than 80% of their supplies made are zero-rated. - (g) Any other person as approved by the minister.